uwescience/HackWeek-Writeup/paper.md

 ### Themes
 Organize around a subject (Astro) or a technique (Gaussian Processes) or a modality (imaging)?

+- note the relationship to the XD (e.g. ImageXD) meetings put on by berkeley

 ## Nomenclature

+The hack week

 - Hack week vs hack day vs hackathon vs. sprint vs ???
 - focus on *who* is involved, degree of focus, importance of pedagogy, etc.